Privileges

 Additionally, users cannot access the contents of a group repository via members inside the group unless the member repository is assigned the same privileges as the group.

-Group administrators also must be granted permissions to both the group and all its members in order to manage the group configuration.
+Group administrators also must be granted permission to both the group and all its members to manage the group configuration.